 I come up with unique names for McDonald’s sandwiches.

-In my spare time, I also practice anesthesia.
-I finished residency in the summer of 2006, so I’ve been at this for nearly twelve years.
-To be honest, my favorite part is when I find out the last case of the day has been postponed for one reason or another, and my workday ends early.
+In my spare time, I also practiced anesthesia.
+I finished residency in the summer of 2006 and retired from medicine in 2019.
+To be honest, my favorite part of the workday was when I would find out the last case of the day has been postponed for one reason or another, and my workday ended early.

 How did you learn about personal finance?
 Did you have any big role models that mentored you financially?